Key Takeaways

 - Offer the bath 2–3 times a week for 10–15 minutes; over‑bathing can dry out their skin.

-- Use a deep, tip‑resistant container (a heavy bowl, glass fish tank, or a purpose‑made “dust house”) and expect some dust to scatter around the room.
+- Use a deep, tip‑resistant container and expect some dust to scatter around the room.

 - Always remove waste from the dust before reusing it, and store the remaining dust in a dry place.